babakgh/project_conversations/README.md

 * Tailwind CSS for styling

 ### Strategic Simplifications
-1. Authentication
-   * Username-only authentication without passwords
+* Username-only authentication (no passwords/registration)
-   * No user registration - using seeded users
+* Pre-seeded users and projects
-   * Skipped authorization layers
-   * No remember me functionality

-2. Project Management
-   * Read-only project entities (no creation/updates)
-   * Focus on status changes only
+* Status changes and comments only - no project creation/editing
-   * Basic comment functionality
 * No file attachments or rich text

-3. Testing
-   * Skipped unit tests
-   * Skipped integration tests
+* Skipped test suite implementation
-   * No automated UI tests
-   * Manual testing of core functionality

-4. Code Quality
-   * Skipped static code analysis (Rubocop, Reek)
+* No code analysis tools (Rubocop, Reek)
-   * No code documentation tools
+* Minimal frontend work and styling
+* Standard Rails configuration
 * Basic Git commit messages
-   * Minimal comments in code

-5. Frontend
-   * Minimal JavaScript
-   * Basic Tailwind styling
-   * No custom CSS
-   * Limited responsive design

-6. Rails Configuration
-   * Kept default middleware
-   * Standard Rails structure
-   * No custom configurations
-   * Default gem settings

-### Technical Decisions
-* Used ViewComponents for reusability
-* Implemented basic activity tracking
-* Focused on core data models
-* Maintained REST principles
-* Used Rails conventions

 ### Conclusion
 This implementation demonstrates the core functionality while maintaining code quality within the time constraint.
 The decisions made allow for future expansion while providing a solid foundation for the basic requirements.
-Last edited just now

 ## Prerequisites
 - Docker

 ## Starting the Application
 To start the application, follow these steps:

 1. Clone the repository: